rpgreview/papersandpaychecks/pnp.md

 By spending two strategic turns researching a particular topic a character may gain the equivalent of +1 skill point in a skill or knowledge.
 The skill point fades from memory 48 hours (12 strategic turns) after being acquired.

+**Department Manager**

+The Department Manager enables the character to have CHA+Level-3 _teams_ assigned to them, in the same manner as the Team Leader.
+Each team provides an extra 10% bonus to the base pay.

+**Ego Whip**

+With the Ego Whip perk the character gains the ability to creatively to identify and attack the character's sense of conscious self, generating a sense of worthlessness and despair in the target.
+A character who invokes this attack gains a +3 bonus in social combat, and leaves the character physically stunned for one tactical round.
+It may only be used once per target, per encounter.
+The attack counts as an action.

+**Intellect Fortress**

+With the Intellect Fortress perk the character gains bonus hit points equal to their best skill level (not including characteristics) and distributed between the social, mental, and physical hit points.
+These cannot be healed, are the first points which are removed as a result of combat, but can "regenerate" between projects.
+They represent an force of will based on the character's own extended sense of self - and that can be chipped away by others.

 **Id Insinuation**

-By questioning the motives of a character and suggesting that they are being inspired by base desires, a character who invokes this attack gains a +3 bonus in social combat.
-It may only be used once per target.
+With the Id Insinuation perk the character gains the ability to question the motives of an opposing character suggesting that they are being inspired by base desires, leading to an internal moral response of the character against themselves.
+A character who invokes this attack gains a +2 bonus in social combat.
+It may only be used once per target, per encounter.
+The attack counts as an action.

+**Intellect Fortress**

+With the Intellect Fortress perk the character protects themselves by asserting the security of their mind through their knowledge and an inspiring speech.
+Following a two action spoken invocation of the Intellect Fortress, all allied characters (i.e., those with a common objective) receive a +2 bonus against mental and social attacks for two strategic turns.

+**Intuition**

+With the Intuition perk the character has the uncanny ability of being able to guess correctly, or at least be able to to subconsciously process information quicker.
+In any situation where they are confronted with electing from two choices they gain a +2 bonus in selecting the most optimal, and in a situation with three choices they gain a +1 bonus.
+There is no bonus for options of four or more choices.

 **File System Knowledge**

-File system knowledge refers to the physical and virtual organisation of documents and objects.
+The File system Knowledge perk provide the character the physical and virtual organisation of documents and objects.
 A character with file system knowledge knows where last year's invoice to the insurance company is located, where the snacks are stashed, and where the optical time-delay spectrometer is.
 This provides a +2 bonus for research and perception skill checks in their current place of employment and a +1 bonus in prior places of employment.

+**Laboratory Equipment**

+The Laboratory Equipmemt perk enables the character to have access to appropriate specialist equipment, such as Bunsen burners, microscopes, laboratory glassware, autoclaves, chemical (especially reagents) and biological safety cabinets.
+Some skills, such as Craft (chemical) and Craft (pharmaceutical), are not possible without access to a laboratory.

 **Library Access**

 Acquiring public library access is something that everyone can do; but the Library Access perk is a collection of unusual rights, that provides for a wider scale of information, restricted borrowings, and additional assistance from library staff.
 The Library Access perk provide an additional +2 bonus to research and other information gathering tasks when the character uses a library.

+**Project Manager**

+The Project Manager perk enables the character to manage a project team over a period of weeks and with a budget.
+Like the Team Leader, the Project Manager will receive a number of characters, however their total pool of levels will be CHA+Level, and the character may select the members of their project team.
+Unlike the operations team (c.f., Team Leader) the project team is temporary.
+With the start of each new project it must be re-established.

 **Security Access**

 Security Access provides a character with the means (keys, swipe cards) and excuse to be in a restricted area of a place of employment.
 This applies to permanent, casual, and contract staff, and is particularly useful in the latter case for various forms of infiltration.

-**Social Armour**

-Due to status and position Social Armour artifically increases a character's CHA by +3 for the purposes of defense only.
+**Team Leader**

+The Team Leader perk enables the character to have CHA+Level-3 other characters assigned to them in the same manner as the Apprentice perk, and subject to the same tests.
+As with the Appentice the new characters in the Team are also 1st level.
+Note that if the modifiers reduces the number of team members to zero or less, the character receives no benefit from this perk.
+Each time the character advances a level, a new 1st level character joins the team.

+**Tower of Iron Will**

+With the Tower of Iron Will perk, the character ignores an uncomfortable reality through sheer willpower alone, and can ignore the effects of any wound for a period of time, as long as they make a WIS check with a target number of 11.
+Reality however has a harsh way of reasserting itself and the wound will take effect after two tactical turns for physical wounds, or a strategic turn for mental and social wounds.

 **Union Membership**